Analysis | Jake Sullivan bungles a line about visa processing for Afghans

 As regular readers know, we tend not to award Pinocchios when officials admit error.
 Sullivan is rather busy these days and probably sleep deprived.
 A slip of the tongue is easily understood.

 Nevertheless, the White House has yet to correct the transcript, noting the mistake.
 For the historical record, this is important.
-Mistakes in transcripts can live on forever, as former president Bill Clinton discovered with one error that was corrected by the White House immediately — but not in the transcript.
+Mistakes in speeches can live on forever, as President Bill Clinton discovered with one error that was corrected by the White House immediately — but not in the transcript.
 So we would expect this error to be corrected in the official transcript before it is repeated.

 Moreover, it appears the sweeping claim that no interviews were conducted at all in the final months of the Trump administration may not be correct either.
 Nine Afghans appear to have had interviews outside Kabul.
 Obviously that is a very small number — the result of the pandemic, not necessarily Trump administration malfeasance.
 But official government reports suggest the administration’s language is too sweeping.